Breville BES870XL Barista Express Espresso Machine (An In-depth Review)

 - Built-in burr coffee grinder, steam wand, 54mm integrated tamper

 - Beginner friendly but also suitable for experts.

-I’ve owned other home machines in the past, but quickly lost interest because dialing in the shot was too difficult, or cleanup was too painful.
-The Barista Express solves these problems, and a year later i’m still using it daily, and loving it!– Alex – Editorial team
+I’ve owned other home machines in the past, but quickly lost interest because dialling in the shot was too difficult, or cleanup was too painful.
+The Barista Express solves these problems, and a year later I’m still using it daily, and loving it!– Alex – Editorial team

 Is a Semi-Automatic Espresso Machine Right For You?